 - The preparation of an integration strategy for citizens of third countries who reside legally in the Republic and the coordination of the implementation of the necessary actions for its implementation, in cooperation with ministries, services and authorities of the state.

 The Asylum Service was a department of the Ministry of Interior and has now come under the Deputy Ministry.
 The Asylum Service is responsible for the first instance determination of asylum applications, including the examination of the Dublin Regulation criteria.
 Pursuant to the latest amendments to the Refugee Law, the Asylum Service is entitled to issue a return decision together with a negative decision in a single administrative act.
 The Asylum Service also offers the applicant the option of voluntary return to their country of origin.
-If no response is received by the rejected applicant about voluntary return or request for assisted voluntary return, then the return decision is referred to the Aliens and Immigration Unit (AIU) who is in charge of execution of return decisions and deportation orders.
+If no response is received by the rejected applicant about voluntary return or request for assisted voluntary return, then the return decision is referred to the Aliens and Immigration Unit (AIU) who oversees execution of return decisions and deportation orders.
 The Asylum Service is also responsible, per the Refugee Law, for the operation of reception and accommodation centres for asylum applicants, as well as for coordinating all other competent authorities on asylum issues.[2]

 Cyprus has received operational support by the EASO/EUAA since 2014.
 The 2022-2024 operational plan was amended twice, to reflect the changes in the operational context in light of the invasion of Ukraine.[4]
 Upon request by the Cypriot authorities, in December 2024, the EUAA and Cyprus agreed on an operational plan for 2025-2026, with continued support in asylum procedures and reception, while planning and allowing for the gradual phase-out of the Agency’s support.
 Notably, EUAA support on TPD is to gradually phase out.[5]

-In 2024, the EUAA delivered 66 training sessions to a total of 365 local staff members.[9]
+In 2025, the EUAA delivered 60 training sessions to a total of 511 local staff members.[9]

 The Ministry of Interior has an input in setting the policy for asylum applicants from specific countries of origin such as when there is an influx of asylum applicants from a country in conflict (i.e., Iraq, Syria).
-Since mid-2019 and still in 2024, the Ministry of Interior has played a major role in asylum issues, including the determination of the countries to be included in the safe countries list.
+Since mid-2019 up to 2024, the Ministry of Interior has played a major role in asylum issues, including the determination of the countries to be included in the safe countries list.
 Since the establishment of the Deputy Ministry of Migration and International Protection, the latter is now responsible for such decisions.
 All the decisions taken by Asylum Service caseworkers and EUAA case workers on asylum claims need to be confirmed by the Head of the Asylum Service[10] or a case worker authorised to do so.[11]
 In practice, all cases are confirmed and signed off by senior caseworkers with such authorisation who are not actively involved in working on the case.

 There is currently no formal quality assurance unit established at the Asylum Service.
 While discussions have started on establishing such a unit, they have been stalled due to a lack of capacity and discussions on the nature of the quality assurance work.
 However, part of the responsibility introduced for team leaders is to monitor the consistency of decisions of junior staff.
-No progress was observed in 2024.
+No progress was observed in 2024 or 2025.

 [1] GOV CY, Υφυπουργείο Μετανάστευσης και Διεθνούς Προστασίας, available in Greek here.

-[2] EASO, Operating Plan 2022-2024 agreed by the European Asylum Support Office and Republic of Cyprus, December 2021, available at: https://bit.ly/3U2EDPF.
+[2] EASO, Operating Plan 2022-2024 agreed by the European Asylum Support Office and Republic of Cyprus, December 2021, available here.

 [3] Information provided by Cyprus Asylum Service.